AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Format: `unassign-sc INDEX`

+- User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to display members.
-- View cannot be displaying the list of subcommittee.
+- Unable to unassign when displaying list of subcommittee.
+- The index refers to the index number shown in the displayed list.
+- The index **must be a positive integer** 1, 2, 3, …​

 Examples: